Salary of an Economics Major: How Much Do Graduates Earn?

 Students who earn master's degrees in economics can find careers such as as economists, analytics consultants, senior data analysts, financial analysts and research analysts.
-Master of Science degree holders working as economists earned between $50,868 and $126,139 while financial analysts earned between $35,508 and $77,477 in April 2014, according to data reports from PayScale.com.
+Master of Science degree holders working as economists earned between $50,644 and $126,796, while financial analysts earned between $45,781 and $65,547 annually as of August 2014, according to data reports from PayScale.com.
 These salary ranges were based on small pools of respondents, though.

 Salary Differences by City for Master's Degree Holders

 Similar to bachelor's degree holders, salaries also vary for these professionals based on location.
-Some sample cities and corresponding salary ranges are listed below and are taken from April 2014 data from PayScale.com.
+Some sample cities and corresponding median salaries are listed below and are taken from August 2014 data from PayScale.com.

 Salaries of Graduates with Doctoral Degrees in Economics